hirosystems/stacks.js/packages/auth/README.md

 The resulting payload can now be passed to a compatible Stacks authenticator or browser extension.
 If you are using Stacks connect, this is performed automatically.

-If you would like to implement a Stacks authenticator, check out the reference implementation of the [Stacks browser extension](https://github.com/blockstack/ux/tree/master/packages/app).
+If you would like to implement a Stacks authenticator, check out the reference implementation of the [Stacks browser extension, Hiro Wallet](https://github.com/hirosystems/stacks-wallet-web).

 ### Handling an authentication response payload